 Nash built it to be the front gate of Buckingham Palace, which was originally just three sides around an open courtyard.
-But when Queen Victoria added ta fourth wing to the front it was deemed to be out of place, and moved to its current position at the top of Oxford Street.
-A memory of its former use still lingers on in local law: If you’re feeling rebellious try walking through the central arch… because it’s still technically illegal for a commoner to pass through the royal gate.
+But when Queen Victoria added a fourth wing to the front it was moved to its current position at the top of Oxford Street.

 This review originally appeared in his London blog